When is the Best Time to Visit the Egyptian Pyramids in 2026?

 9. The City Of The Dead at Zawiyet el-Mayyiteen

-10. Shop souvenirs at Khan El-Khalili Bazaar
+10. Shop for souvenirs at Khan El-Khalili Bazaar

 Khan El-Khalili Bazaar is a famous place for eye-catching souvenirs and gift items that reflect Egypt’s unique traditions and cultural heritage.
 Since the fourteenth century, this place has maintained its identity as the most authentic souk in Cairo.
 While shopping, tourists can enjoy a warm Arabic coffee from the famous cafe ‘Fishawi.’